Horizontal-org/fullstack-challenge/README.md

 - There is no need to do a pagination/lazy load implementation for the search results.
 Showing the first 25 results is enough.

 - If you aren't aable to complete it all on time, please write an explanation of what is missing and how would have done it

+## Submit your assessment
+To submit your PR:
+1. Fork this repo
+2. Submit your PR
+3. Make sure your repo is public
+4. Send us the link to the PR on your repo